CheukCh11/OpenCRS-with-fixed-weather-fetching-API/README.md

 ---

 ### some things to note:

-so yeah, it works, although it currently has some stuff in beta, so do know that also, there is Emergency Alert System (EAS) tone logic in here, so please DO not broadcast them on the air; otherwise, some people from the FCC might not be happy with that >:(
+- there is Emergency Alert System (EAS) tone logic in here, so please DO not broadcast them on the air; otherwise, some people from the FCC might not be happy with that >:(
+- Linux version is **NOT GUARANTEED **to work; I have not had people test on this.
+If it doesn't work, please just let me know.
+- Windows is **NOT GUARANTEED **to work at times.
+If there are any issues, please create a post in the Issues section.